Zack Fair: Critical reception

+Besides his personality, Zack received commentary for his relationship with Angeal and Cloud.
+ScreenRant also praised the narrative of the Buster Sword in Crisis Core as it represents Angeal's and Zack's honors, with the latter passing it to Cloud in a John Woo-like movie.
+In "Why Is The Buster Sword Special In Final Fantasy 7?", TheGamer praised the narrative Square Enix gave its weapon, as Cloud inherited it from Angeal and Zack in their deaths and continues using it across Final Fantasy VII to save the planet from Sephiroth.
+Because the Buster Sword is important to Cloud's character, the player cannot get rid of such an initial weapon.
+In "Crisis Core: Final Fantasy 7 Reunion- The History of the Buster Sword", GameRant said that the weapon originates from Angeal's family as a treasure he always keeps, eventually passing it to Zack in his death whereas Zack passes it to Cloud.
+When it came to Cloud's taking the Buster Sword to Aerith's church in the final scene from Advent Children, multiple writers considered it symbolism of Zack and Aerith reuniting in the afterlife.
+Because Zack survives to the events of Crisis Core in the events of Remake, Meristation looks forward to his role in Rebirth and his link with Cloud.

 There was also commentary about Zack's actors.
 Eurogamer praised Zack's English voice actor for doing a good job, noting "his character's maturing and developing over the 15-hour storyline".
 IGN AUs Patrick Kolan agreed, calling Rick Gomez's work "pretty likeable".
 Gameplanet criticized Rick Gomez's acting, finding it more immature than they expected.
 Caleb Pierce's work as the character in Reunion resulted in several complaints from reviewers due to lacking Gomez's appeal, making the character come across as untolerable due to lacking heroic and energetic tone from Gomez.
-The criticism from fans in regards to Pierce's performance as Zack resulted in mods being created for the game to restore Gomez's performance, among other voice actors from Crisis Core.
+The criticism from fans in regards to the new cast led to mods.